 Your choice of a financial planning professional is an important decision that will affect all aspects of your financial well-being, today and in the future.
 Yet in most Canadian provinces, there is no legislated standard in place for those who offer financial planning services.

-An appropriately qualified financial planner such as a CFP® professional meets stringent proficiency and ethics requirements, including high levels of education and experience and a written obligation to put clients’ interests ahead of their own.
+"A professional financial planner such as a Certified Financial Planner® professional meets stringent proficiency and ethics requirements, including high levels of education and experience and a written obligation to put clients’ interests ahead of their own.

 Use the following tips to help find a qualified planner who is right for you.

-☑ Demand competence and ethics: There are a variety of different designations in the financial services industry, some requiring minimal education such as day or weekend courses.
-The CERTIFIED FINANCIAL PLANNER® certification represents the standard in financial planning, with strict education, experience, competence and ethics requirements.
+Demand competence and ethics: There are a variety of different designations in the financial services industry, some requiring minimal education such as day or weekend courses.
+The CFP certification represents the standard in financial planning, with strict education, experience, competence and ethics requirements.
 In fact, CFP professionals must annually attest to a written code of ethics stating that their clients’ interests will always come first.